How the framework works

 - Project revenue

-- Total amount of revenue reported for the Royalty Project from all oil sands products (e.g. clean crude bitumen, diluted bitumen, other by-products).
+- Total amount of revenue reported for the Royalty Project from all oil sands products (for example: clean crude bitumen, diluted bitumen, other by-products).

 - Diluent costs